-- A. The name of the College shall be Hagerstown Community College. - B. The Board of Trustees hereafter is referred to as the Board, Hagerstown Community College as the College, and the President of the College as the President. - C. The State of Maryland hereafter is referred to as the State, and Washington County as the County. - D. The Maryland Higher Education Commission hereafter is referred to as MHEC.
+- A. The name of the College shall be Hagerstown Community College. - B. The Board of Trustees of Hagerstown Community College hereafter is referred to as "Board", Hagerstown Community College as "College", and the President of the College as "President". - C.The State of Maryland hereafter is referred to as "State", and Washington County as "County". - D. The Maryland Higher Education Commission hereafter is referred to as "MHEC". - E. Unless otherwise noted, all Section (§) references are from the Annotated Code of Maryland, Education Article, Division III Higher Education, Title 16 Community Colleges.